Front Suspension

 the strut itself - has a plastic shield which can be assembled wrong way.
 The skirt should hang down over the top of the strut where the piston enters the damper.

-this shows the parts of the strut assembly - it is essential that all the parts are assembled in the right order and the top nut (70) done up tight preferably with an impact gun.
-The rebound washer (2) should NOT turn with the steering as the top of the strut shaft should be held from turning by the spacer bonded into the rubber mounting (3)
+this shows the parts of the strut assembly - it is essential that all the parts are assembled in the right order and the top nut (item 70) done up tight preferably with an impact gun.
+A correctly assembled strut only has two threads above the top nut (see below).

 this is the whole strut assembly - it is easier to remove the whole strut rather then attempt to dismantle parts on the car.